 - Constraints in exports in Russia and Ukraine could push sunflower oil prices higher

-- Considerable risk of a full-fledged conflict between Russian and Ukraine is a major risk and explains why the shares are so undervalued
+- Considerable risk of a full-fledged conflict between Russia and Ukraine is a major risk and explains why the shares are so undervalued

 The Chairman of the board and founder owns ~39.2%, and its interests seem to be aligned with shareholders.
-Considering all the tailwinds, and the dirt cheap valuation at under 3x free cash flow, and a price-to-earnings under 4, we see tremendous potential for Kernel Holding.
-Even if we take in considerations the risks associated with investing in Ukraine and a potential full-fledged conflict between Russia and Ukraine
+Considering all the tailwinds, the dirt-cheap valuation at under 3x free cash flow, and a price-to-earnings under 4, we see tremendous potential for Kernel Holding.
+Even if we take in consideration the risks associated with investing in Ukraine and a potential full-fledged conflict between Russia and Ukraine

 Despite the risks and given the fact that inflation is gaining some momentum, we think Kernel has a great risk/reward profile.

 Source: Investor Presentation

 The global sunflower oil market is currently estimated to be worth ~$16.3B and it is expected to grow to ~$19.69B by 2027.
 A modest CAGR of 3.2%.
 Sunflower oil prices have seen a steep increase over the last year, and into 2021.
 Aided in part by the recent inflation fear.

 Russia and Ukraine are the largest producers worldwide.
 The global production of sunflowers is roughly 47.347M tonnes per year.
 Ukraine is responsible for producing 13.626M tonnes each year.
 Therefore Ukraine is responsible for approximately 29% of the global output of sunflowers.
 Russia on the other hand controls ~23.3% of the global production.
 Combined, both countries control ~52.3% of the global sunflower oil output.
 This is particularly important given that both countries have been taking measures to reduce the impact of rising prices.